ebpf-io/ebpf.io-website/content/blog-posts/2024-06-13-ebpf-licensing/index.md

   - Community
 ---

-# A Practical Guide to eBPF Licensing: Or How I Learned to Stop Worrying and Love the GPL

 _Disclaimer: We are not lawyers and this is not legal advice.
 Please contact a lawyer for legal advice._